 - False Positive: Several Antivirus software is known to flag verified applications as a threat.
 This might be the case with Minecraft on your computer.

-- Issue in Friend list: We saw behavior in the game where users experienced issues with their friend list.
-It seemed that it was corrupt and they were able to connect stranger’s worlds but not to their friend’s.
+- An issue in the Friend list: We saw behavior in the game where users experienced issues with their friend list.
+It seemed that it was corrupt and they were able to connect strangers’ worlds but not to their friend’s.
 Here, you can re-add your friend.

 - Issues with ISP: There are also several cases where there is an issue with your ISP.
 We can work around this by using a VPN when connecting to another world.

-- Corrupt Microsoft Account: Even though this is very rare, it is possible that your Microsoft account’s configurations on your computer are corrupt.
-This will cause your game not to connect to the servers because of the very basic step of Account authentication fails.
+- Corrupt Microsoft Account: Even though this is very rare, your Microsoft account’s configurations on your computer may be corrupt.
+This will cause your game not to connect to the servers because the very basic step of Account authentication fails.

 - Bugs: This possibility cannot be ignored.
 Applications in Windows Store are full of bugs and updating the game to the latest version may fix the issue as Microsoft releases several fixes along the way.